samson8884/AngularSeed/README.md

 This section explains how to use common components

-1) NotificationMessageService and NotificationMessageComponent This service/component can be used to display error messages in a modal.
+1) NotificationMessageService and NotificationMessageComponent This service and corresponding component can be used to display messages in a modal.
 For example, you could use this to display error messages when a backend API call fails.
 Check the displayError() method in app.component.ts for details.
-Note: NotificationMessageComponent currently supports error type messages.
-We can extend it further to display warning/general messages by changing the styling appropriately.
+Note: NotificationMessageComponent supports WARNING, INFO, SUCCESS and ERROR type messages.

 ## Further help